Skip Navigation Links

 • Patrick Stingley, CTO, Bureau of Land Management

-• David S. Linthicum, noted author of “Cloud Computing and SOA Convergence”
+• David S. Linthicum, author of “Cloud Computing and SOA Convergence”

 12:00 PM - Lunch